Bandar Abbas: Etymology

 Bandar Abbas has always been a port, and as such its various names have all reflected this function.
-The most common name over time, Gameroon, traditionally derived from Turkish gümrük, "customhouse" (from Late Greek kommerkion, from Latin commercium, "commerce"), but is now speculated to come from Persian kamrūn, "shrimp" (in Portuguese: camarão, similar to the former Portuguese name).
+The most common name over time was Gameroon, with various spellings.
+In Henry Yule's dictionary of Anglo-Indian jargon two etymologies are given; the first derived from gümrük, "customhouse" (from Late Greek kommerkion, from Latin commercium, "commerce").
+The second, which Yule found much more convincing, comes from Persian kamrūn, "shrimp" (in Portuguese: camarão, similar to the former Portuguese name).
 Its current name derives from that of Abbas the Great (r.
-1588–1629) paired with bandar - "port", meaning "Port of Abbas".
+1588–1629) paired with bandar – "port", meaning "Port of Abbas".

-Bandar Abbas has been romanized as Bandar ‘Abbās and as Bandar ‘Abbāsī.
-It has also been referred to as Jaroon by the Arabs and Cameron by the English.
-Bandar Abbas was formerly known as Cambarão and Porto Comorão by Portuguese traders, as Gombroon by English traders and as Gamrun or Gumrun by Dutch merchants.

 History

 Pre-Islamic history

-The earliest record of Bandar Abbas is during the reign of Darius the Great (between 522 and 486 BCE).
+The earliest record of Bandar Abbas is during the reign of Darius the Great, the King of Kings of the Achaemenid Empire (between 522 and 486 BC).
 Darius's commander, Silacus, embarked from Bandar Abbas to India and the Red Sea.

-During Alexander's conquest of the Achaemenid Empire, Bandar Abbas was known under the name of Hormirzad.
+During Alexander III of Macedon's conquest of the Achaemenid Empire, Bandar Abbas was known under the name of Hormirzad.

 Portuguese period

 By the 16th century, Bandar Abbas was known as Gamrūn to the Persians.
 In 1565, a European navigator called it Bamdel Gombruc (that is, Bandar Gümrük, or "Customhouse Port"), citing this as the Persian and Turkish name.
 Bandar Abbas was conquered by the Portuguese in 1514, and was an important location to protect their commerce in the Persian Gulf and India.
 They named the city Comorão, due to the presence of lobsters and crabs on its shores.
 In 1614, Comorão was taken by Shah Abbas the Great from the Portuguese and renamed Bandar-e Abbas ("Port of Abbas").
 Backed by the English Navy, Abbas developed the city (known to the English-speaking world as Gombraun) into a major port.
 By 1622, the Portuguese and English names had been officially combined to form Combrù or Combu, although the inhabitants still called it Bandar-e Abbas.
 Sir Thomas Herbert said the official English name was Gumbrown, but pronounced [gŏmrōōn].
 He wrote in 1630 that "some (but I commend them not) write it Gamrou, others Gomrow, and othersome Cummeroon."
 By the 1670s, the city was known as Gameroon.

-In 1622 CE, Abbas defeated Portuguese troops with the help of English troops and Iranian commander Imam Quli Khan.
-In honor of this victory Gumbroon was renamed Bandar Abbas Port.
-In the current division of Bandar Abbas in Hormozgan province and one of the most important strategic and commercial center is in the vicinity of the Persian Gulf and Oman Sea.
+In 1622, Shah Abbas defeated Portuguese troops with the help of English troops and the Iranian commander Imam Quli Khan.
+In honour of this victory Gumbroon was renamed Bandar Abbas Port.
+In the current division of Bandar Abbas in Hormozgan province and one of the most important strategic and commercial centre is in the vicinity of the Persian Gulf and Oman Sea.

 Dutch and English period

 In 1625, a combined Anglo-Dutch fleet attacked the Portuguese at Bandar Abbas and took control of the trade posts.
-Soon, the Dutch East India Company outcompeted its English counterpart and eventually, from 1654 onwards, was in complete control of the local spice and silk trade until 1765.
+Soon, the Dutch East India Company outcompeted its English counterpart and eventually, from 1654 onwards, was in complete control of the local spice and silk trade, due to multiple English ships being taken, and the Action of 29 January 1654.
+The Dutch remained in complete control until 1765.